notiz-dev/notiz/content/blog/prisma-migrate-deploy-with-docker.md

 ### Add a RUN command ❌

 What about adding `RUN npx prisma migrate dev` to the `Dockerfile`?
-Two issues that come to mind are making this it not a good solution.
+Two issues that come to mind are making it not a good solution.

 1. Performs migration during build step, not before Docker container is started
 2. CI/CD needs access to your production database, requires `DATABASE_URL` environment